Doriandarko/mlx-assistant/README.md

 - `Alt+F10`: Fixes the selected text.

 The script will automatically replace the text with the corrected version provided by the MLX model.
+Feel free to change to your preferred keys in the script.

 ## Customization